 Just eight weeks before global heads of state were expected in the UK for the G7 summit, Costain’s combined consultancy and complex programme delivery expertise was called upon to ensure the smooth arrival of Air Force One and VVIP passenger US president Joe Biden at Cornwall’s Newquay Airport on 11th June 2021.

 Partnering with Cornwall Council, the Foreign & Commonwealth Development Office, and the Cabinet Office, Costain delivered the operational planning and infrastructure upgrades at the airport to welcome the renowned United States Air Force aircraft and other world leaders to the three-day summit.

-Costain’s principal role was to supervise major improvement works on site, to initiate this the team undertook the civils design review providing assurance on the design and assessed risks to the programme.
+Costain’s principal role was to supervise major improvement works on site.
+To initiate this work, the team undertook the civil design review, providing assurance on the design and assessing the risks to the programme.

 To accelerate and assure the programme, the Costain team produced a holistic schedule linking all the infrastructure activities with the operational and event requirements such as logistics planning, managing the press, security checks and the accommodation of a 70ft rocket from Virgin Orbit.
 This integrated plan was vital to the success of the operation and brought the multiple delivery partners together.